 Insurance carriers who wrongfully deny legitimate claims by policyholders can exact a devastating toll.
 However, the hardships associated with such unjustified denials are even more harmful if the claim involves health insurance.
 The ordeal involved in fighting an insurance carrier to obtain coverage of medical treatments is stressful, but there are approaches to improving the chance of getting health care services covered.
 There are relatively simple problems that can be resolved with a phone call, such as a coding error made by your doctor or a hospital.
 By contrast, certain health coverage issues involve complex medical questions, such the appropriateness of a particular cancer treatment.

 If your employer has a self-funded health plan that is administered by a private insurer, a denial of your appeal by the insurer might necessitate filing a lawsuit in federal court.
-If the coverage is an individual policy or employer plan, you might have the right to utilize the state’s appeals process depending on the jurisdiction and surrounding circumstances.
+If the coverage is an individual policy, you might have the right to utilize the state’s appeals process depending on the jurisdiction and surrounding circumstances.
 Although most states offer independent reviews through the state’s insurance regulatory agency, these agencies do not handle all types of issues.
-A lawsuit filed by a Florida insurance claims lawyer might be able to request benefits under the policy as well as insurance bad faith damages.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].